Renault RE40

 The Renault RE40 is a Formula One racing car.
-It was designed by Michel Tétu — under the direction of Bernard Dudot, and with aerodynamics by Jean-Claude Migeot — as Renault's car for the 1983 Formula One season.
+It was designed by Michel Têtu — under the direction of Bernard Dudot, and with aerodynamics by Jean-Claude Migeot — as Renault's car for the 1983 Formula One season.

 Design

 Ground effect had been banned at the end of 1982, and so the car was built around a flat-bottomed arrangement.
 It featured enlarged wings to try to claw back as much of the lost downforce as possible.
 It was also the first Formula One car to feature exhaust routing such that it increased the downforce created by the diffuser.
 René Arnoux had left the team to be replaced by Eddie Cheever, whilst Alain Prost was now undisputed no.1 driver.
 The RE40 was designed around his driving style, and he racked up many miles of testing to avoid the unreliability of the previous two seasons.

 The RE40 was the first Renault chassis to be built entirely of carbon fibre.
 Construction of the chassis was outsourced to carbon fibre-specialists Hurel-Dubois, who had experience of the material through their aerospace background.
 The only part of the chassis not to be constructed in the new material was a small, aluminium nose section, known as the "crash box", that facilitated easy repair in the case of a minor accident.
 As Formula One use of carbon fibre was only a recent development, and following Didier Pironi's career-ending accident the previous year, the chassis was overbuilt to ensure strength.